Assembling, Compiling, Link-Editing, and Executing User-Written Programs

 If there are no errors during the compilation and link-editing the program will be executed.

-The tape dataset referenced by statements seven and eight will be read in by the program.
-The disk dataset referenced by statement nine will be extended (records added to the end).
-And print records will be written to SYSOUT using the DD at statement ten.
+The tape dataset referenced by statements 7 and 8 will be read in by the program.
+The disk dataset referenced by statement 9 will be extended (records added to the end).
+And print records will be written to SYSOUT using the DD at statement 10.

 Symbolic Variables

 Another means of customizing catalogued procedures is through the use of symbolic variables.
 The RPG procedures use symbolic variables extensively.
-Here is a portion of the output from the sample jobstream using the RPGECLG procedure: (The numbers to the left of the statements have been added for reference.)
+Here is a portion of the output from the sample jobstream using the RPGECLG procedure: (The numbers to the left of the statements, shown in magenta, have been added for reference.)

 1 //HELOWRLD EXEC RPGECLG